AmeriCorps responds to COVID-19

 Education has been significantly disrupted by the COVID-19 pandemic.
 Throughout the last year, AmeriCorps members and AmeriCorps Seniors volunteers have continued to support students in remote and in-person environments in flexible and creative ways.
 They will continue to address students’ social, emotional, and academic development, providing crucial assistance to teachers, administrators, and school communities.

-Contact tracing in Colorado
+COVID-19 Relief in Colorado

 Food security in four states